RocketSmash9000/incredidot/README.md

  1. Click the green button at the top of the page that says "Code".
  2. Click on "Download ZIP"
  3. Unzip the downloaded file into the desired folder

-### [Reccomended] Use the GitHub app
-You will (*obviously*) need the GitHub app
- 1. Add a new repository
- 2. Click on "Clone repository..."
- 3. Select "URL"
- 4. Paste `https://github.com/RocketSmash9000/incredidot.git` into the URL textbar
- 5. Select the folder you want the repository to be in
- 6. Click "Clone"

 ## Edit the project
 Open Godot Engine, click "Import" and select the `project.godot` file in the cloned project you made earlier.
 Then click on "Import & Edit".